bob-cd/bob/README.md

 All of these services live, breathe and deploy from their own section of this mono-repo and post-deployment, they are coordinated via a central persistent queue.
 Read more about Bob's [architecture](https://bob-cd.github.io/pages/architecture.html).

+See the Kanban [board](https://github.com/bob-cd/bob/projects/1) to see the roadmap and planned work.
 ## Join the conversation

 Please start a [discussion](https://github.com/bob-cd/bob/discussions) on literally any topic and we are happy to help and learn from each other!